brettneese/brettneese.xyz/posts/2019-03-07/Lab Notes- Migrating ODK Aggregate from Fargate to Azure.md

 This seems fairly hacky though, so I'm going to submit this as a [PR](https://github.com/opendatakit/aggregate/pull/439) and see what the team says.

+(Update: it got accepted!
+Time to tweak the configuration even more.)